11 Foods Successful Keto Dieters Never Eat

 A lot of tasty foods are OK for keto eaters—avocado, fish, and butter, for example.
 Some other delicious foods might be keto friendly, but people who've had weight-loss success on the keto diet think you should avoid them anyway.
 Here's why.

 People on the ketogenic (keto) diet are fastidious carbohydrate counters.
 After all, most keto eaters aim to eat around 20 net—or total—carbs in a day.
 With a number that low, every single bite counts.
 Low- and no-carb foods may be particularly alluring for that reason, but Jessica Rosen, certified holistic health coach and co-founder of Raw Generation, says you should be wary.
 “Not all zero-carbohydrate foods are smart choices for a keto dieter,” Rosen says.
 “Artificial sweeteners may not have any carbs or calories, but they can negatively impact the healthy bacteria in your gut.
 That can lead to fat storage and digestive issues,” she says.
 “Degrading one’s gut bacteria can be particularly detrimental if you’re eating a diet high in difficult-to-digest proteins and fats.”
-Here are 12 things that happen to your body when you’re on the keto diet.
+(Here’s how the keto diet affects your body.)

 If you assume the keto diet consists of eating limitless breakfast meats, your idea of healthy keto eating may need some fine-tuning.
 “Processed meats such as sausage, hot dogs, bacon, and canned meats should be avoided as much as possible as they are loaded with carcinogens,” Rosen says.

 “These processed meats have zero carbs so people think they are fine to eat on keto,” says keto expert and global integrative health coach Karissa Long.
 “But these ultra-processed meats typically contain nitrites.
 When nitrites are exposed to high heat in the presence of protein—that is, the meats they have been added to—they can turn into compounds called nitrosamines, which are known carcinogens.”
 Rosen advises you instead pick “organic, grass-fed meat whenever possible.”
-Check out the 10 unexpected health benefits that come with a keto diet.
+It will help make sure you get all the benefits of the keto diet.

 The average ketogenic dieter aims to get at least three-quarters of their macronutrients from fats.
 That includes sources like avocado, dairy, fish, nuts, and seeds.
 Many people rely on cooking oils for daily fat intake, too.
 These include canola oil, grapeseed oil, soybean oil, corn oil, sunflower oil, safflower oil, and peanut oil.
 However, Long says these may not be the healthiest choice.
 “These refined cooking oils are made by highly intensive mechanical and chemical processes to extract the oil from the seeds,” she says.
 “This process removes the natural nutrients from the seeds and creates a final product which oxidizes easily.
 The oxidation factor makes these oils more likely to break down into cancer-causing free radicals within the body, especially when heated.”
 Long says the consumption of these refined oils “has been linked to widespread inflammation within the body, elevated blood triglycerides, and impaired insulin response.”
-Stock up on these keto-approved foods at Costco.
+(Check out other things everyone gets wrong about the keto diet.)

 Here again, sugar-free sweets may seem like a dream come true, especially when a craving for candy, brownies, or ice cream, hits, but just because they’re low-carb or keto-friendly doesn’t make them right for you.

 “Many people lean on foods that are low- or zero-carb and will eat anything as long as it fits the keto macros, but I always stress food quality first,” says New York Times bestselling author and certified nutrition consultant Diane Sanfilippo, author of Keto Quick Start.
-Check out the 13 things everyone gets wrong about the keto diet.
+(Here’s how one woman quit sugar with the keto diet.)

 While keto eating may focus on fat consumption, protein is also important in your daily diet.
 Although you may think you need to eat protein-enhanced products in order to reach your daily goal, you could be setting yourself back.
 “Many keto eaters start eating lots of protein products as these are very trendy right now,” says Philip Oubre, MD, a functional medicine doctor in Austin, Texas, who frequently recommends the ketogenic diet.
 A true keto plan is 60 to 90 percent fat depending on preference, Dr. Oubre says.
 The remaining percentages fall to protein (10 to 30 percent) and carbohydrates (less than five percent).
-Get started with these 15 delicious keto diet plan dinners.
+(Look for these keto diet-friendly snacks on Amazon.)

 When you want to slip in a little something sweet, you may be tempted to reach for ultra-dark chocolate, a food that’s frequently touted as keto-friendly.
 But be careful what you nibble, Dr. Kantor says.
 “Dark chocolate should also be avoided or only consumed as a special treat, not regularly,” he says.
 “Even the highest percent of dark chocolate has some sugar in it, and if your body has a difficult time remaining in ketosis, it will throw off your metabolism, excluding you from the health benefits of being in ketosis.”
-Read how the keto diet helped one woman kick her sugar habit.
+(Stock up on these keto-approved foods at Costco instead.)

 These popular snacks loaded with butter, peanut butter, cocoa, and other ingredients come in both savory and sweet forms.
 They’re touted as the surest way to reach your daily fat total.
 But are they necessary?
 No, says Stephanie Laska, author of Dirty, Lazy Keto.
 In fact, she avoids them entirely.
 “First of all, they’re gross,” Laska says.
 “Who wants to eat just fat?
 Rather, I feel it is beneficial to enjoy fats with regular food.”
 Laska says butter on Brussels sprouts is a much better investment in her health.
 “I also want to burn fat from my booty, not from my coffee loaded with heavy whipped cream,” Laska says.”
-This is the best keto diet menu for beginners.
+(Follow this keto diet menu for beginners.)

 Keto snacks and packaged foods